Short Stories (Jon and Vangelis album)

 Short Stories is the debut album by Jon and Vangelis, the collaboration between Jon Anderson of the progressive rock band Yes and electronic music pioneer Vangelis.
 This was not the first time that the two had worked together: Vangelis had auditioned to be Rick Wakeman's replacement in Yes in 1974, but the role was given to Patrick Moraz.
-In 1975, Jon Anderson sang on "So Long Ago So Clear" from Heaven and Hell.
+In 1975, Anderson sang on "So Long Ago So Clear" from Heaven and Hell.

 Background and composition

 Putting overdubs aside, the cuts on Short Stories were all improvised one-take tape recordings tracked in 1979, with the album's working title Spont.
 [Spontaneous] Music based on this process.
 Vangelis said that the album may have taken a total of only two and a half non-consecutive weeks to produce, and "just four days to start with."
 Both Anderson and Vangelis wanted to work together just to have a fun time, the former explaining, "I won't say effortless, but the enjoyment of making music without prior conceptions, without deciding what it's going to be.
 Just do it."
 Sounds writer John Gill, who interviewed the pair for an article regarding how Short Stories was made, said that the two apparently wanted to make an album that would be out of the styles they had commonly been labeled under by both the press and consumers with past releases.
 Short Stories garners numerous elements of classical, pop, rock and folk.